 In 2011, Calgary operations discontinued the MRO business, transferred the interior reconfiguration activity to Toronto, and focused on manufacturing build-to-print parts and sub-assembly work for major OEM’s such as Bombardier, Viking and Boeing, in a new 77,000 sq. ft. facility located just off airport property.

 Field Aviation Becomes a U.S. Company

-Field Completes Acquisition of ARINC Aerospace from Rockwell Collins Commencing U.S. Operations
+Field Completes Acquisition of ARINC Aerospace Systems Engineering & Support from Rockwell-Collins, Commencing U.S. Operations

-In 1990 ARINC established offices in both Oklahoma City, Oklahoma and Warner Robins, Georgia to support Contractor Logistics Support programs.
-The early 90s provided opportunities for growth for this business unit, known as ASES, in the areas of installation of the first FAA approved military GPS receiver and Flight Management System in C-5, C-9, E-4, and KC-10 aircraft as well as engineering support opportunities with the C-130 and KC-135 Program Management Office.
+ASES was formed in 1990 when ARINC established this business unit, in both Oklahoma City, Oklahoma and Warner Robins, Georgia to support the U.S. Airforce with Contractor Logistics Support and upgrade programs.
+These included the installation of the first FAA approved military GPS receiver and flight management system in C-5, C-9, E-4, and KC-10 aircraft as well as engineering support with the C-130 and KC-135 Program Management Office.

 By 2001, ASES had opened its first hangar facility at Vance Air Force Base in Enid, Oklahoma to perform NVIS modifications and a cockpit upgrade on aircraft for South America.
 In 2003 ASES provided international support on avionics modernization for the Netherlands KDC-10 tankers to meet European Airspace Requirements, and due to growth in other programs, moved to a larger hangar at Sundance Airpark to modify Cessna Citation and C-26 aircraft.